GayathriPCh/IITB_Hackathon/README.md

 # AeroToken ( Flight Ticketing Decentralized Application on XRPL )
-It is an NFT-based flight ticketing application built on the XRP Ledger, Project is deployed on https://iitb-hackathon-timl.vercel.app/
+It is an NFT-based flight ticketing application built on the XRP Ledger,<br/> Project is deployed on https://iitb-hackathon-timl.vercel.app/

 ## Steps to download and use XRPL using Xaman wallet